Reporting and Assessment

 KS3 and KS3+ Data Tracking

-Every report throughout years 7 to 9 students will be given three indicators of how well they are currently doing in each subject.
+Reports throughout years 7 to 9 will contain three indicators of how well students are currently performing in each subject.

 - A Current Indicator of Attainment (CIA): This gives a current idea of a student’s potential by the end of year 11.
 It is set at the start of year 7 and will be reviewed based on their progress and effort over years 7 to 9.
 (In the absence of KS2 data, this will be calculated using CAT4, PTE, PTM scores and FFT data)